PseudoDevs/IamGhost/FATAL16.md

-Last updated: 2024-04-02 19:34:54
+Last updated: 2024-04-02 19:35:27
-Random Quote: Always seek out the seed of triumph in every adversity. - Og Mandino
+Random Quote: We must reach out our hand in friendship and dignity both to those who would befriend us and those who would be our enemy. - Arthur Ashe